-- can undertake other roles such as verifier, panel chair, and panel member.
+- Can undertake other roles such as verifier, panel chair, and panel member.

-Guidance for verifiers can be found below.
+Guidance for verifiers can be found here.

-Dean and Head of School/Service
+Executive Dean and Head of School/Service

-- verify applications for promotion or nominate an appropriate person to do so;
+- Verify applications for promotion or nominate an appropriate person to do so.

-- records any declarations of interest from panel members;
+- Records any declarations of interest from panel members.

 Independent panel members

-- make sure that there is
+- Ensure that there is University-wide consistency.

 Appeal panel members